 - 285,000 Total Hip Replacements (THR) performed in the United States in 2012 and 570,000 THR in Europe in 2008 with CAGR of 6%

-Use of the innovative, high performance polymer MP1™
+Use of the innovative, high performance, self-lubricating polymer MP-1™

-MP1™ is preferable to existing materials used in articulating artificial joints; however, its cost is no greater than many existing products.
+MP1™ is preferable to existing materials used in articulating artificial joints; however, its cost is average compared to most existing products.
 MP1™ is tougher than metal, wears less than UHMWPE, and has higher fracture toughness than ceramics.
-Other attributes include it’s close to bone density, resistance to cold flow and fatigue, low friction and chemical inertness, surpassing cross-linked UHMWPE.
+Other advantages include a modulus close to bone, low density, resistance to cold flow (creep), wear and fatigue, low friction and chemical inertness, surpassing cross-linked UHMWPE.

 Fluid analysis of particles after Hip Simulator test shows that the MP1™ is not releasing fine, submicron particles which are the main reason for failure of orthopedic joint implants due to the inflammatory process evoked by these particles resulting in bone absorption.